EIDA/routing/doc/index.rst

 Requirements
 ------------

- * SeisComP(reg) 3 provides useful functions for configuration, geometry, travel time computation.
-   If you use the :program:`update-metadata.sh` script, you will need :program:`arclink_fetch`, either included in the SeisComP distribution, or standalone [http://www.seiscomp3.org/wiki/doc/applications/arclink_fetch].

- * Seiscomp Python library (`$SEISCOMP_ROOT/lib/python/seiscomp`), including a recent version of `manager.py`
-   (SeisComP 3 release >= 2013.200; there is a temporary version with this release in the `tools` directory, which you can use to replace your installed version in `$SEISCOMP_ROOT/lib/python/seiscomp/arclink`).
+ * Python 2.7

- * Python, mod_wsgi (if using Apache).
+ * mod_wsgi (if using Apache).
 Also Python libraries for libxslt and libxml.

  * The ``update-metadata.sh`` script uses `wget`.